Rok at Marina Bay Sands in Singapore during daylight

 Outstanding from its neighbors and setting a worldwide example, Singapore’s strategy, leadership and honesty translated into benefits for the majority of its citizens.
 Being an economist, I consider this story so important that I will try to make a summary in the following lines.

-From a third world nation to one of the most developed
+From a third world nation to global leader

 The history of Singapore is a clear example of the close link between economic growth and political stability.